johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 ### Updated profile and about page

 There's a concept used by Google for ranking known as Experience, Expertise, Authoritativeness, and Trust (E-E-A-T).
 It's about how much Google trusts the content on your site.
-I update the profile on my site and the about page to demonstrate my expertise and authority on topics.
+When evaluating an author's profile for a blog post, it's worth considering the following E-E-A-T aspects:

+- **Experience**: What is the author's practical experience in the topic area?
+- **Expertise**: Does the author have specialized knowledge or educational background in the subject?
+- **Authoritativeness**: How is the author recognized by peers or industry experts?
+Are there publications or professional achievements highlighting their authority?
+- **Trustworthiness**: Can the reader rely on the author for accurate and ethical information?
+Consider their track record and any endorsements by credible sources.

 On each blog post I had a profile picture.
 But it wasn't being all it could be; it looked like this: